apache/openwhisk-pluggable-provider/README.md

 The `trigger_manager` parameter exposes two async functions:

-- ` fireTrigger(id, params)` - fire trigger given by id passed into `add` method with event parameters.
+- ` fireTrigger(id, params)` - fire trigger given by the id passed into `add` method with event parameters.
 - `disableTrigger(id, status_code, message)` - disable trigger feed due to external event source issues.

 Both functions handle the retry logic and error handling for those operations.
 These should be used by the event provider plugin to fire triggers when events arrive from external sources and then disable triggers due to external event source issues.

 ### adding triggers

 When a new trigger is added to the trigger feeds' database, the details will be passed to the `add` method.
 Trigger parameters will be used to set up listening to the external event source.
-When external events occur, the `trigger_manager` can be use to automatically fire triggers.
+When external events occur, the `trigger_manager` can be used to automatically fire triggers.

 ### removing triggers